danieltome/bash-profile/README.md

-# bash-profile
+# bash_profile and fish config

-My personal bash profile for Mac OSX
+My personal bash_profile and fish.config for Mac OSX.
+I've started using fish shell: https://fishshell.com/ So I'm just keeping the bash profile for history purposes.

-I've forked this initial setup from: https://github.com/fauzanariffin/bash-profile
+I've forked the bash_profile initial setup from: https://github.com/fauzanariffin/bash-profile Fish config has been a port from bash to fish.

-## This file holds some neat BASH configurations and aliases
+## The bash_profile holds some neat BASH configurations and aliases

 It is divided into 8 sections.